natwonglakhon/main/_posts/2026-05-14-California-Housing.md

 ![Feature Importance](https://github.com/natwonglakhon/House_price_modelling/blob/main/images/feature_importance.png?raw=true)

 Median income is by far the strongest predictor at 44%, followed by location features.
 It is worth noting that binary features like `ocean_proximity` may have biased importance scores, since they only take values 0 or 1 and therefore have fewer possible split thresholds.
+This result aligns with expectations from the housing market.
+Areas with higher household incomes generally support higher purchasing power, which is reflected in property values.
+For organisations using automated valuation models, this finding highlights income-related demographics as one of the most informative signals when estimating prices.

 ### IIC.
 XGBoost

 The third model is XGBoost.
 Instead of building independent trees in parallel like Random Forest, XGBoost builds trees sequentially, with each new tree correcting the errors of the previous ones, gradually minimising the price error.
 Given this, it is more powerful than the RF model, at the cost of being more computationally expensive.

 With `n_estimators=500`, `max_depth=6`, and `learning_rate=0.05`, the model achieves an $R^2$ of **0.802**, improving on both linear regression and Random Forest.

+From a business perspective, this improvement translates into more reliable automated property valuations.
+A model with smaller prediction errors reduces the risk of systematically overpricing or underpricing properties, making it more suitable for supporting valuation decisions than the simpler Linear Regression baseline.

 ![Test vs XGBoost Prediction](https://github.com/natwonglakhon/House_price_modelling/blob/main/images/xgb_predicted_vs_actual.png?raw=true)